rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 ### Dist check

 `distcheck` verifies that the source distribution tarball created by the build system will unpack, build, and run all tests.

 > Example: `./x test distcheck`

 ### Tool tests

 Packages that are included with Rust have all of their tests run as well.
 This includes things such as cargo, clippy, rustfmt, miri, bootstrap (testing the Rust build system itself), etc.

 Most of the tools are located in the [`src/tools`] directory.
 To run the tool's tests, just pass its path to `./x test`.

 > Example: `./x test src/tools/cargo`

 Usually these tools involve running `cargo test` within the tool's directory.

 If you want to run only a specified set of tests, append `--test-args FILTER_NAME` to the command.

 > Example: `./x test src/tools/miri --test-args padding`

 In CI, some tools are allowed to fail.
 Failures send notifications to the corresponding teams, and is tracked on the [toolstate website].
 More information can be found in the [toolstate documentation].

 [`src/tools`]: https://github.com/rust-lang/rust/tree/master/src/tools/
 [toolstate documentation]: https://forge.rust-lang.org/infra/toolstate.html
 [toolstate website]: https://rust-lang-nursery.github.io/rust-toolstate/

-### Integration testing
+### Ecosystem testing

 Rust tests integration with real-world code to catch regressions and make informed decisions about the evolution of the language.
-There are several kinds of integration tests, including Crater.
-See the [Integration testing chapter](integration.md) for more details.
+There are several kinds of ecosystem tests, including Crater.
+See the [Ecosystem testing chapter](ecosystem.md) for more details.

 ### Performance testing

 A separate infrastructure is used for testing and tracking performance of the compiler.
 See the [Performance testing chapter](perf.md) for more details.

 ## Further reading